 This guide will tell you everything you need to know for your visit to this record breaking structure that looms within the lower Manhattan skyline.

-When we lived in New York City in 2021, we summited One World Observatory along with the four other popular observation decks in NYC for comparison purposes so you can consider us experts.
+When we lived in New York City, we summited One World Observatory along with the four other popular observation decks in NYC for comparison purposes so you can consider us experts.

 Here’s how we will help you plan your trip to One World Observatory:

 - What is One World Observatory and how to get there